LiquidFeedback: Proposition Development Process

+The first three phases generate the set of feasible ballot options.
+These are then voted on.

+Policies

-To allow different values for timings and supporter quorums, and to allow the possibility of supermajority requirements for certain decisions, LiquidFeedback allows its users to have so-called "policies" for different kinds of decisions.
+To allow different values for process timing (duration of the phases) and supporter quorums, and to allow the possibility of supermajority requirements for certain decisions, LiquidFeedback allows its users to have so-called "policies" for different kinds of decisions.
 The results can be used for information, suggestion, directive, or as binding decisions depending on the organizational needs and the national legislation.